-May 6 - After several weeks of conflict at Nanterre University, a first larger student demonstration takes place in Paris.
-After several strikes and the famous "Night of the Barricades" of May 10, a 24-hour general strike is held on May 13.
+May 6 – After several weeks of conflict at Nanterre University, a first larger student demonstration takes place in Paris.
+After several strikes and the famous “Night of the Barricades” of May 10, a 24-hour general strike is held on May 13.
 A demonstration of one million workers and students in Paris leads to the occupation of Sorbonne University.
 For two weeks, 10 million workers are on strike.
-Factory occupations and demonstrations last until mid-June.
+Factory occupations and demonstrations, leading to seven deaths, last until mid-June.
 Mass demonstrations, street fights, university and factory occupations occur all over the world in the months between May and August 1968.

 May 11 – In Bonn 70,000 people demonstrate against new “Emergency Laws” in the making.
 Nevertheless, these will be issued by parliament on May 30.

-Jul 23 - On the way from Rome to Tel Aviv, the People's Front for the Liberation of Palestine (PFLP) for the first time hijacks an El Al plane and takes it to Algeria.
-Several Palestinians are freed from Israeli prisons in exchange for the passengers.
+Jul 23 – On the way from Rome to Tel Aviv, the People’s Front for the Liberation of Palestine PFLP for the first time hijacks an El Al plane and takes it to Algeria.
+24 Palestinians are freed from Israeli prisons in exchange for the passengers.

 Aug 21 – In Prag, Warsaw Pact troops suppress the “Czech Spring”.